Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Case studies of crystal structures generated under constraints

 \subsection{Case study 1: High-density boron}

 In the first example we explore the dense high-pressure allotropes of boron, a system known for its structural complexity and diversity~\cite{oganov_high-pressure_2011}.
-Our strategy consists in enforcing as single geometric constraint a low value of the per-atom volume, $f(z_t) = v_\mathrm{a} = |\det L|/N_\mathrm{at}$, which is characteristic of the dense boron allotropes.
-The chosen target is $C = v_{\mathrm{a}0} = 7.0$ \AA$^3$ by atom, volume which corresponds to orthorombic $\gamma$-B, the most dense boron phase\cite{gamma-boron} known.
-Hence, the guidance loss function is $\ell(C,f(z_t)) = \|v_\mathrm{a} - v_{\mathrm{a}0}\|_1$.
+Our strategy consists in enforcing a single geometric constraint: a low value of the per-atom volume, $f(z_t) = v_\mathrm{a}$.
+Such low per-atom volumes are characteristic of dense boron allotropes.
+For reference, the per-atom volumes of stable boron allotropes are 7.229~\AA$^3$ for $\alpha$-B, 7.730~\AA$^3$ for $\beta$-B, and for the densest known boron phase, orthorhombic $\gamma$-B, 6.982~\AA$^3$~\cite{gamma-boron}.
+The chosen target, $C = v_{\mathrm{a}0} = 7.0$~\AA$^3$ per atom, therefore corresponds closely to $\gamma$-B. Hence, the guidance loss function is $\ell(C,f(z_t)) = \|v_\mathrm{a} - v_{\mathrm{a}0}\|_1$.

-This allotrope has 28 atoms in the unit cell, which is relatively few compared to the most common boron phases (\textit{cf.} $\beta$-rhombohedral boron with 105 atoms), yet it is the most recent phase to be discovered~\cite{oganov_high-pressure_2011}.
-The number of atoms per unit cell is close to but larger than MatterGen's limit of 20 atoms, and it is not included in the training set by definition, which makes this system suitable to test our approach.
-In Fig.~\ref{fig:B-combined}, we present the results of guided generation alongside the Pareto fronts analysis.
+The $\gamma$-B allotrope presents 28 atoms in the unit cell, which is relatively few compared to the most common boron phases (\textit{cf.} $\beta$-rhombohedral boron with 105 atoms), yet it is the most recent phase to be discovered~\cite{oganov_high-pressure_2011}.
+Because the 28-atom unit cell exceeds MatterGen's 20-atom limit, $\gamma$-B itself is excluded from the checkpoint by construction.
+The size mismatch is not extreme, so this boron case tests whether guidance can approach a nearby high-density structural regime rather than simply reproduce an in-domain training example.
+In Fig.~\ref{fig:B-combined}, we present the results summary of guided generation.
 Fig.~\ref{fig:B-combined}.A, shows the distributions of the per-atom volume for the generated structures, together with the corresponding distributions for the 44 reference allotropes available in the databases.
-The curves show Gaussian-kernel-smoothed distributions, with smearing selected by Silverman’s rule of thumb\cite{silverman}.
+The curves show Gaussian-kernel-smoothed distributions, with smearing selected by Silverman's rule of thumb\cite{silverman}.

-The non-guided generation roughly reproduces the reference distribution with the mean value around 7.8~\AA$^3$ and a small peak around 11~\AA$^3$ corresponding to 2D-borophene phase, for which the database entries are periodical lattices with vacuum layers separating the sheets, hence high volume.
+The non-guided generation roughly reproduces the reference distribution with the mean value around 7.8~\AA$^3$ and a small peak around 11~\AA$^3$ corresponding to 2D-borophene phase, for which the database entries are periodic lattices with vacuum layers separating the sheets, hence high volume.